johncrimmins/gauntlet-week-1-figmaClone/docs/tasklist.md

 - ✅ Rectangles have random colors
 - ✅ Can select rectangles (visual feedback)
 - ✅ Objects sync across all clients
+- ✅ Ghost rectangle preview shows before creation
+- ✅ Coordinates work correctly at all zoom/pan levels
-- ✅ Deployed successfully to Vercel
+- ✅ Ready for deployment to Vercel
-- ✅ Canvas with objects works on production

 ---